beckchr/musicmount/README.md

 A _MusicMount_ site can be hosted on a NAS, Raspberry Pi or even on a wireless drive.
 Once your site is built and deployed, you can access your site from your mobile device.

+There's also a "live" command to quickly launch a server without generating a static site.
+This is the easiest way to get things going, to temporarily mount music from iTunes, stored on a thumb drive, etc.

 ![_MusicMount_ for iOS](http://musicmount.org/images/musicmount-ios.jpg)

 ## Features